Social history of Canada: Golden Age of Nova Scotia?

-The work of the new social historians can be been in their study of social structure and its change over time.
+The work of the new social historians can be seen in their study of social structure and its change over time.
 Several scholars have explored the so-called "golden age" of the Maritimes in the years just before Confederation.
 In Nova Scotia, the population grew steadily from 277,000 in 1851 to 388,000 in 1871, mostly from natural increase since immigration was slight.
 The era has been called a golden age, but that was a myth created in the 1930s to lure tourists to a romantic era of tall ships and antiques.
 Recent historians using census data have shown that is a fallacy.
 In 1851-1871 there was an overall increase in per capita wealth holding.
 However most of the gains went to the urban elite class, especially businessmen and financiers living in Halifax.
 The wealth held by the top 10% rose considerably over the two decades, but there was little improvement in the wealth levels in rural areas, which comprised the great majority of the population.
 Likewise Gwyn reports that gentlemen, merchants, bankers, colliery owners, shipowners, shipbuilders, and master mariners flourished.
 However the great majority of families were headed by farmers, fishermen, craftsmen and laborers.
 Most of them-and many widows as well—lived in poverty.
 Out migration became an increasingly necessary option.
 Thus the era was indeed a golden age but only for a small but powerful and highly visible elite.